 Your exceptional child also has unique gifts, as does every child.
-It’s not just about the genetics; some talents need to be nurtured.
+It’s not just about genetics; some talents need to be nurtured.
 Be attentive to what excites them.
 Is it drawing?
 Maybe it’s storytelling.
 If it’s drawing, get behind your child’s passion: draw with them, watch instructional videos together, take them to a museum.
 And remember, children’s interests change all the time.
 They may want to be a doctor one month and an astronaut the next.
-That’s okay; just keep supporting your child!
+That’s okay; keep supporting your child!

 2. Be encouraging